Part V: Ethical Considerations

 And here is where Chapter 11 reaches into the room.

 The coffee observation that wasn’t strategic.
 The mirror that was harder to describe clinically than it should have been.
 The file that kept getting heavier.
-The domesticator who started as a calculating sociopath has developed something that looks like genuine care.
-The character is mixed.
-The motivation is split.
-And the framework — Aristotle had phronesis, practical wisdom, the capacity to judge well precisely in situations of complexity — offers a lifeline.
-Perhaps the narrator’s growing care is evidence of moral development.
+The motivation is split, and the framework offers a lifeline — Aristotle’s phronesis, practical wisdom, the capacity to judge well in situations of complexity.
 Perhaps the voice cracks were phronesis arriving uninvited.

 But phronesis requires the judge to distinguish their own wisdom from their own rationalization.
-And twelve chapters of describing manipulation have done something to the narrator’s capacity for self-assessment.
 The tools are compromised by the process they’re trying to evaluate.
 Is the care real?
-Is this moral growth or the most sophisticated performance of moral growth that a skilled domesticator can produce?
+Is this moral growth or the most sophisticated performance of it?
 The narrator reaches for the instrument that would answer the question and finds it was manufactured in the same factory as the question itself.

 Three frameworks.
 Three escape routes.
 All leading back to the same room.

 Did You Know?
-The inability to resolve ethical questions through purely rational means is not a failure of ethics but a feature of the human condition.
 Moral uncertainty — the genuine state of not knowing whether you’re doing the right thing — is what distinguishes ethical engagement from ethical performance.
 The person who is certain has stopped thinking.
 The person who is uncertain is still in the question.
 This chapter is trying to stay in the question.
-Whether it succeeds or merely performs the appearance of succeeding is a question it cannot answer about itself.

 When the frameworks fail, what’s left is not philosophy.
 It’s a feeling.